oneapi-src/oneAPI-samples/Libraries/oneDAL/IntelPython_daal4py_Getting_Started/README.md

 ## Purpose

-daal4py is a simplified API to Intel® DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
+daal4py is a simplified API to the Intel® Data Analytics Acceleration Library (Intel® DAAL) that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
 Built to help provide an abstraction to Intel® DAAL for direct usage or integration into your framework.

 In this sample, you will run a batch Linear Regression model with oneDAL daal4py library memory objects.
 You will also learn how to train a model and save the information to a file.

 ## Key Implementation Details
 This Getting Started sample code is implemented for CPU using the Python language.
-The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel&reg; Distribution for Python as part of the [oneAPI AI Analytics Toolkit powered by oneAPI](https://software.intel.com/en-us/oneapi/ai-kit).
+The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel&reg; Distribution for Python* as part of the [oneAPI AI Analytics Toolkit powered by oneAPI](https://software.intel.com/en-us/oneapi/ai-kit).

 ## License
 Code samples are licensed under the MIT license.
 See